11-534288-C-T

 Variant summary

 The NM_005343.4(HRAS):c.35G>A(p.Gly12Asp) variant causes a missense change involving the alteration of a conserved nucleotide.
 The variant was absent in control chromosomes in GnomAD project.
 In-silico tool predicts a pathogenic outcome for this variant.
 Variant has been reported in ClinVar as Likely pathogenic (★★).
-Another variant affecting the same amino acid position, but resulting in a different missense (i.e. G12E) has been classified as Likely pathogenic.
+Another nucleotide change resulting in the same amino acid substitution has been previously reported as Pathogenic in ClinVar.
+Another variant affecting the same amino acid position, but resulting in a different missense (i.e. G12S) has been classified as Pathogenic.

 Frequency